Equivariant eta forms and equivariant differential $K$-theory: Equivariant differential K-theory

+In \cite{BS13}, Bunke and Schick constructed the first model of the differential K-theory for orbifolds by using the language of stacks and proved the desired properties.
+It could be regarded as a model of the equivariant differential K-theory when the action has finite stabilizers.
+In the subsections above, inspired by the constructions in \cite{BS09,Or09}, we construct the a model of the equivariant differential K-theory when the action has finite stabilizers.
+In this subsection, we will explain that this model could also be regarded as a model for orbifolds.

-Let $\mathcal{X}$ be a closed orbifold (effective orbifold in some literatures).
-There exist a closed smooth manifold $B$ and a compact Lie group $G$ such that $\mathcal{X}$ is diffeomorphic to a quotient for a smooth, effective, and almost free $G$-action on $B$ (see \cite[Theorem 1.23]{MR2359514}).
+Let $\mathcal{X}$ be a compact orbifold (effective orbifold in some literatures).
+There exist a compact smooth manifold $B$ and a compact Lie group $G$ such that $\mathcal{X}$ is diffeomorphic to a quotient for a smooth effective $G$-action on $B$ with finite stabilizers (see \cite[Theorem 1.23]{ALR07}).